VH-Lab/NDI-matlab/docs/reference/+ndi/+setup/+daq/+metadatareader/AngelucciStims.m.md

   Creates an ndi.document object DOC that represents the
      ndi.daq.reader object.

-Help for ndi.setup.daq.metadatareader.AngelucciStims/newdocument is inherited from superclass NDI.DAQ.METADATAREADER
+Help for ndi.setup.daq.metadatareader.AngelucciStims/newdocument is inherited from superclass ndi.daq.metadatareader
 ```

 ---